dotnet/AspNetCore.Docs/aspnetcore/web-api/index.md

 ### Attribute on an assembly

 The `[ApiController]` attribute can be applied to an assembly.
-Annotation in this manner applies web API behavior to all controllers in the assembly.
+When the `[ApiController]` attribute is applied to an assembly, all controllers in the assembly have the `[ApiController]` attribute applied.
 There's no way to opt out for individual controllers.
-Apply the assembly-level attribute to the namespace declaration surrounding the `Startup` class:
+Apply the assembly-level attribute to the `Program.cs` file:

 [!code-csharp[](index/samples/6.x/Program.cs?name=snippet_global&highlight=1-3)]